Topological Speed Limit

-Let us make some remarks on the main result.
-First, these bounds can be derived as long as the time evolution of $\vb*{x}_t$ is described by Eq.~\eqref{eq:det.eq}, which is a very general setting in both classical and quantum cases.
-Notably, the bounds can be saturated as the time evolution \eqref{eq:det.eq} realizes an optimal transport plan.
-Second, our bounds utilize the topological information of the system dynamics to provide a stringent constraint on the speed of changing measures.
-The topological information is encoded into the Wasserstein distance, and this distance term can be as large as the order of the system's size.
-Third, by further upper bounding the time-averaged velocity $\ev{v_{t,\lambda}}_\tau$ by relevant quantities such as thermodynamic and kinetic costs, we can derive more physically transparent bounds, which however are looser than the original bounds \eqref{eq:prim.sl.unnorm} and \eqref{eq:prim.sl.norm}.
-Last, a speed limit for an arbitrary scalar observable defined in terms of measure $\vb*{x}_t$ can also be obtained as a consequence of Eq.~\eqref{eq:prim.sl.unnorm} \cite{Supp.PhysRev}.
+These results have several physically critical properties. (i) First, these bounds can be derived as long as the time evolution of $\vb*{x}_t$ is described by Eq.~\eqref{eq:det.eq}, which is a general setting for both the classical and quantum cases.
+Notably, the bounds can be saturated if the time evolution \eqref{eq:det.eq} realizes an optimal transport plan. (ii) Second, our bounds utilize topological information about the system dynamics to provide a stringent constraint on the speed of changing states.
+Topological information is encoded into the Wasserstein distance, and this distance term can be as large as the order of the system's size. (iii) Third, by further upper bounding the time-averaged velocity $\ev{v_{t,\lambda}}_\tau$ by relevant quantities, such as the thermodynamic and kinetic costs, we can derive more interpretable bounds, which clarify the physical mechanism of the speed of state transformations. (iv) Finally, the speed limit for an arbitrary scalar observable defined in terms of state $\vb*{x}_t$ can also be obtained as a consequence of Eq.~\eqref{eq:prim.sl.unnorm} \cite{Supp.PhysRev}.

-In what follows, we present two applications of our result for both classical and quantum systems (see the Supplemental Material \cite{Supp.PhysRev} for further applications in isolated and Markovian open quantum systems, measurement-induced quantum walk \cite{Didi.2022.PRE}, and quantum communication \cite{Bose.2003.PRL,Murphy.2010.PRA}).
+In the following, we illustrate the above remarks, especially (i)-(iii), through two applications to classical and quantum systems (see Ref.~\cite{Supp.PhysRev} for further applications in isolated and Markovian open quantum systems, measurement-induced quantum walk \cite{Didi.2022.PRE}, and quantum communication \cite{Bose.2003.PRL,Murphy.2010.PRA}).

-\sectionprl{Application 1: Biochemical reaction networks}We consider a biochemical reaction system composed of several biochemical species $X_i$ ($i\in\mca{S}$) interacting through reversible elementary reaction channels $\rho\in\mca{R}$.
-Here, $\mca{S}$ and $\mca{R}$ denote the set of all indices of species and reaction channels, respectively.
+\sectionprl{Application 1: Chemical reaction networks}We consider a chemical reaction system composed of several chemical species $X_i$ ($i\in\mca{S}$) that interact through reversible elementary reaction channels $\rho\in\mca{R}$.
+Here, $\mca{S}$ and $\mca{R}$ denote the set of indices of the species and reaction channels, respectively.
 Each reaction channel is represented as

 where $+\rho$ and $-\rho$ correspond to the forward and backward reactions, respectively, $\{\kappa^{\pm\rho}\}$ are the macroscopic reaction rates, and $\{\nu_{i}^{\pm\rho}\}$ are the stoichiometric coefficients.
-Let $\vb*{x}_t$ denote the molar concentration of species, then its time evolution can be described by the deterministic rate equation,
+Let $\vb*{x}_t$ denote the vector of the mass concentrations of species.
+The molar concentration $\vb*{c}_t$ can be related as $c_i(t)=x_i(t)/m_i$, where $m_i$ denotes the molar mass of species $X_i$.
+The time evolution of $\vb*{x}_t$ can be described by the deterministic rate equation: